 Rhea J. Posedel and Gayn Erickson, inside directors of the Company, do not receive any compensation for their services as members of the Board of Directors.
 An inside director is a director who is a regular employee of the Company, whereas an outside director is not an employee of the Company.
 Each outside director received (1) an annual retainer of \$25,000 paid in quarterly installments, (2) \$2,500 for each regular board meeting such member attended, and (3) \$1,250 for each special telephonic board meeting such member attended.
-Committee members attending a committee meeting not held in conjunction with a regular board meeting received the following amounts: audit committee chair - \$2,000; audit committee members attending a committee meeting held in conjunction with a regular board meeting a committee meeting held in conjunction with a regular board meeting a committee meeting held in conjunction with a regular board meeting a committee meeting held in conjunction with a regular board meeting a committee meeting held in conjunction with a regular board meeting a committee meeting held in conjunction with a regular board meeting a committee meeting held in conjunction with a regular board meeting received for each respective committee members.
+Committee members attending a committee meeting not held in conjunction with a regular board meeting received the following amounts: audit committee chair - \$2,000; audit committee member - \$1,500; compensation committee chair - \$1,750; and other committee members - \$1,250.
+Committee members attending a committee meeting held in conjunction with a regular board meeting received 50% of the amounts noted above for each respective committee member.
 Outside directors are also reimbursed for certain expenses incurred in attending board and committee meetings.